jeff-mos-def/new_site/_notes/100 Notes/Normal note-taking fails to connect ideas.md

 tag: Knowledge-building
 ---

 In standard note-taking methods, we sort by topics and sub-topics, building a hierarchical tree structure of knowledge.
 The information is sorted and has a "flow," but chances of connecting two different ideas are rare.
-Intention of notes is not just to remind you of what you learned. [[Spaced Repetition]] or revision is not the only job of notes. *The note should work as a place to inspire, surprise you while brainstorming.*
+Intention of notes is not just to remind you of what you learned. [[Spaced Repetition]] or revision is not the only job of notes. *The note should work as a place to inspire, surprise you while brainstorming.*  [[Spaced Repetition]] [[OKR]]

 ---
 ### Source